 Create a unique design made of leaves, twigs and petals as a meditative piece of artwork, before sweeping it away in an ancient tradition.

-Mandala simply means 'circle' in Sanskrit, and is also an ancient practise used in Hindu and Buddhism, but the concept is also found across the globe in Christianity and in Native American traditions.
+Mandala simply means 'circle' in Sanskrit, and is also an ancient practise used in Hindu and Buddhism, but similar practises are found across the world.

 The spherical mandala represents Earth, life, the universe, and everything in it.